Taniwha fail to fire in a must-win game and ended up leaking 52 points

 Despite missing their All Blacks stars Leicester Fainga'anuku, David Havili, Sevu Reece, Finlay Christie, Will Jordan and Shannon Frizell, others and in particular Sione Havili executed their kicks beautifully and positioned themselves in the right areas of the field.

-Prior to today's match, Tasman had won nine of their 12 games against Northland and did not look like losing at Trafalgar Park on a beautiful day this afternoon.
+Before today's match, Tasman had won nine of their 12 games against Northland and did not look like losing at Trafalgar Park on a beautiful day.

 For Northland, they must not only win their remaining games against Bay of Plenty and Manawatu but also hope for other results to go their way.